 The FCR reserves contribute to the control of the frequency of the power system.
-Although any given FCR providing entity has little impact on the overall grid frequency, it is crucial that the sum of the behaviour of all the FCR providing entities ensures sufficient dynamic performance, and hence that the frequency does not deviate more than the allowed limits.
-To ensure the dynamic performance, regardless of which entities provide FCR, it is required that every FCR providing entity has an impact on the system.
-If the whole FCR volume was provided by entities identical to a specific entity, the system would have sufficient dynamic performance to contain the frequency within the allowed limits.
+Although any given FCR providing entity has little impact on the overall grid frequency, it is crucial that the sum of the behaviour of all the FCR providing entities ensures sufficient dynamic performance to contain the frequency within the allowed limits.
+To ensure the dynamic performance of the system regardless of which entities that provide FCR, it is required that every FCR providing entity has a sufficient dynamic performance.